Me & My Plural Husbands

 Leaving the system you have been brainwashed to believe is such a traumatic event, it can create psychosis.
 To make it out alive, you must first navigate your way through a tunnel of terror when the entire worldview upon which your brain is structured is shattered into a thousand pieces of disconnected chaos, held together only by throbbing strands of fear.
 It would be like running for your life to get away from a crazed madman with a chainsaw, when you hit a wall, so you scramble to climb it, then realize it happens to be the Berlin Wall and 40 soldiers aim their guns at you.
 And you hear them cock.

 I should know.
-I was once brainwashed to believe that polygamy was God-ordained.
+I once believed that polygamy was God-ordained.
 I bought into all the benefits of the lifestyle you can read on any pro-polygamy web site.
-Enter a righteous, charming man of God with experience in polygamy who was represented to be a prophet.
-He wanted me for a wife.
-He beguiled me.
-No sooner had I taken the step of faith, that I found myself entrapped by the mind games of a psychopath.
-When he delivered God’s word through revelation, I was mandated by God to financially support him and his new wife-to-be for the rest of my life.
+Enter a righteous, charming man of God with a polygamist past who was represented to be a prophet (and even had validating documents to boot!)
+He wanted me for a spiritual wife (read: sex).
+Using Mormon scriptures and history books, he played on my beliefs and he beguiled me.
+No sooner had I taken the step of faith and believed I was bound to him forever that I found myself entrapped by the mind games of a narcissistic psychopath.* He delivered God’s word through revelation, and I was compelled to financially support him (and his new wife-to-be) for the rest of my life.
 To do otherwise would mean all the sacrifices I had ever made to spend my eternity in the presence of God with my children, would now be in vain.
-I tried a million times to see beyond the wall.
-Like a desperate hunter, I stalked the information beast seeking a truth that would enable me to break free from my slavery and my suffering without sending me to hell.
-I asked him and his fiancee over and over if they were deceiving me, but without flinching, they reassured me it was all absolutely true every single time.
+I tried a million times to see beyond the fiery wall of confusion and heartache.
+Like a desperate hunter, I stalked the red flags seeking the information that would enable me to break free from my slavery and my suffering – without sending myself to hell.
+I begged my ecclesiastical leader, my prophet husband, and my “sister wife” repeatedly to tell me if they were deceiving me.
+Through their machinations, I was being exploited in ways too unthinkable to describe here, and I was being harmed.
+They knew this, they all did.
+Yet without flinching, instead of coming to my aid, they reassured me that my prophet was a true prophet and man of God, and that this was what God wanted for me.
+I was also told that there were three men watching me at all times to ensure that if I ever tried to escape my circumstances for good, consequences would be enacted towards me and my children.
+Yes, I could leave but I had to return.
 My brain throbbed with stress trying to make sense of things, but I couldn’t see the truth.
-I really did try.
+I tried very, very hard to make sense of things.
 I did.
-My convictions in a false reality were just too much of a tar baby for the truth to set me free.
-When I took a step towards freedom, my brain just shut down.
+When I took a step towards freedom and truth, the phobias he instilled in me were so strong, my brain just shut down.

 Blank.
 I tried to engage my critical thinking, but I couldn’t get it to kickstart.
-The truth was like the memory of a death in the family that my mind had to block out.
 My brain, exhausted from the confusion, pummeled with false information and excruciating psychological punishments from the psychopath prophet who wanted to own my soul, could take no more.
-It gave me only one way to survive: just do what I was told, endure the suffering, and hope for a better hereafter.
+It was exhausted and gave up.
+There was only one way to survive: just do what I was told, endure the suffering, and hope for a better hereafter.
+Either that, or commit suicide, something I was frighteningly close to doing.
 I felt like a slave, but I thought I was free.
 Kathleen Taylor, in Brainwashing, describes the similarity between brainwashing and torture in that they both seek to dominate the victim.
 “Successful brainwashing leaves victims unaware of their new-found slavery; they still regard themselves as free, responsible agents.
 Unless their brainwashing becomes a matter of public knowledge, society will make the same judgment,” writes Taylor.

 Coercion is not Consent

-I thought I chose my lifestyle.
+At the time, I thought I chose my circumstances.
 I thought I was a consenting adult.
-But I wasn’t.
-I was a true believer, and my prophet husband knew this, and he knew that the threat of eternal damnation was more powerful than a gun to my head.
-So when I did what he wanted, I acted not out of consent, but out of coercion.
+But I wasn’t a consenting adult.
+I was a true believer who was deceived and manipulated by a cruel slave master and his crew of fellow ex-Mormons-turned-atheist, most with a criminal record, who were enjoying the fruits of my lifeblood.
+My ecclesiastical impostor knew that the threat of eternal damnation was more powerful than a gun to my head.
+As long as he didn’t break character and I still believed, I would never tell.
+I now understand that when I did what he mandated, I acted not out of consent, but out of coercion.
 Loyola Law Professor Kathleen Kim, in her paper The Coercion of Trafficked Workers explains that coercion serves to “invalidate any consent that may have been given and to render impermissible any actions derived from the consent.”
-I had learned to be submissive, and to believe it was my own choice when I was carrying out someone else’s desires.
-And I almost trained myself to be happy with it.
+To survive, I had learned to comply.
+I almost trained my alternative identity to be happy with it.

 And so do the women of polygamy.